Do you love to grow your own herbs and spices to provide you with unique flavors for recipes and food creations? Try growing your own caraway!

 Here’s how to make the most of all parts of the C. carvi herb when you feature it in your garden:

 Pick tender young leaves just prior to use.
 Rinse, and enjoy or toss in salads as desired.

-Seed stays fresh and flavorful for up to four years (link to harvest article, coming soon) when stored in an airtight glass jar in a cool, dark, dry location.
+Seed stays fresh and flavorful for up to four years when stored in an airtight glass jar in a cool, dark, dry location.
 Do not store it in the fridge or freezer, as moisture may foster mold formation.